openstack/openstacksdk/doc/source/contributor/index.rst

 Testing
 -------

-The project contains three test packages, one for unit tests, one for functional tests and one for examples tests.
+The project contains two test packages, one for unit tests and one for functional tests.
 The ``openstack.tests.unit`` package tests the SDK's features in isolation.
-The ``openstack.tests.functional`` and ``openstack.tests.examples`` packages test the SDK's features and examples against an OpenStack cloud.
+The ``openstack.tests.functional`` package tests the SDK's features and examples against an OpenStack cloud.

 .. toctree::